The Plan (Washington, D.C.): 21st Century

 Census figures show that between 2000 and 2010, the District lost about 39,000 black residents while over 50,000 whites moved in.
-The black population declined by 11.1%, while the white population saw a 31.4% increase.Carol Morello and Dan Keating, Number of black D.C. residents plummets as majority status slips away, The Washington Post, March 24, 2011.
+The black population declined by 11.1%, while the white population saw a 31.4% increase.
 "The District, once 'Chocolate City', is becoming, as the saying goes, 'Vanilla Village'."
 As of 2010, the city was about 51% black and 39% white—compared to 61%–34% in 2000.
 The black population peaked in 1970 at 71%.
 If trends continue, the city would get a white majority any time from 2014 to 2020.
 This has been attributed to The Plan.
 In 2013, the black population of Washington D.C. dropped below 50% to 49.5%.

 Efforts to improve the District of Columbia Public Schools have been linked to the purported conspiracy, as the improvements have tended to increase enrollment of white children.
 Although shifting demographics are broadening school demand, these are seen as either the effectuation or the result of The Plan.
 Similarly, rising real estate values, increased business, more abundant night life and other factors which "would otherwise be viewed as a positive becomes evidence" of the scheme, even to those who benefit from the improvements.
 Washington Post columnist Courtland Milloy wrote, "Don't ask [Mayor] Fenty or [Schools Chancellor] Rhee whom this world-class school system will serve if low-income black residents are being evicted from his world-class city in droves"; "The scheme was odious: re-create a more sophisticated version of the plantation-style, federally appointed three-member commission that ruled the city for more than a century until 1967."